pip-services/pip-services-docs/content/en/getting_started/recipes/mongodb_persistence/_index.md

 {{< /tabsection >}}

-If we’re configuring just a single connection to the Beacons MongoDB persistence, the connection configuration should use the “beacons” descriptor:
+If we're configuring just a single connection to the Beacons MongoDB persistence, the connection configuration should use the "beacons" descriptor:

 ```yml
 ...